colindaven/guppy_on_slurm/README.md

 6. Run guppy to submit a 8 core job (default) for each subdir directory concurrently.
 `runbatch_singularity_guppy.sh` (preferred) or   `bash runbatch_guppy.sh`

 7. Finally, gather FASTQ data.
-Warning: This will combine barcodes, good, bad reads together into one file so might only be appropriate for those doing one sample per flowcell ! find exec cat.
+Warning: This will combine barcodes, and all pass (but not fail) reads together into one file so might only be appropriate for those doing one sample per flowcell ! find exec cat.
 Warning - needs to write output into a directory above the find, eg using ../x.fastq for the output file, otherwise creates an infinite loop.

-  `srun find . -name "*.fastq" -exec cat {} > ../guppy_part1.fastq \; &`
+  `srun find *.guppy/pass -name "*.fastq" -exec cat {} > ../guppy_part1.fastq \; &`

 Done